Orientation-Preserving Vectorized Distance Between Curves: Experiments: Trajectories Analysis via Distance

-\paragraph{Directional synthetic dataset classification.} Second, we create a synthetic data set for which the direction information is essential.
-We generate $200$ trajectories so $100$ start from a square $A = [-1,1] \times [-1,1]$ and end in another rectangle $B = [98,99] \times [-1,1]$.
-The other half start in $B$ and end in $A$.
-Each is also given $98$ other critical points, the $i$th in rectangle $[i,i+1] \times [-5,5]$ (or reverse order for $B$ to $A$).
-We try to classify the first half (A to B) from the second half (B to A).
-We repeat 1000 balanced 70/30 train/test splits and report the classification test error in Table \ref{both-tables-Generated}.
-Now, while $v_Q^{\mathsf{mD}}$ never achieves better than $0.43$ error rate (not much better than random), with all classifiers we achieve close to an error rate of $0$ using $v_Q^\sigma$.
-Using KNN classifiers, dynamic time warping, and \Frechet can also achieve near-$0$ error rates.
+\paragraph{Directional synthetic dataset.} Lastly, we create a synthetic dataset for which the direction information is essential.
+We generate $200$ trajectories, so half move in a clockwise direction, and half in a counter-clockwise direction.
+Each trajectory has $100$ waypoints.
+We define two boxes $A = [-1,1] \times [-1,1]$ and $B=[48,49] \times [0,5]$.
+For each trajectory, the start and end point is chosen in $A$, and the middle waypoint (number $50$) will be in box $B$.
+For the first set of trajectories the first halfway points $2 \ldots 49$ will be in range $[-1,49] \times [0,5]$, and the second half $51 \ldots 99$ will be in $[-1,49] \times [-5,0]$.
+For the second half of the trajectories, the $y$ range of the intermediate points $2 \ldots 49$ and $51 \ldots 99$ are reversed (the first half in $[-5,0]$ and second half in $[0,5]$).
+We try to classify the first half from the second half.
+While $v_Q^{\mathsf{mD}}$ never achieves better than $0.48$ error rate (not much better than random), with all classifiers we achieve close to an error rate of $0$ using $v_Q^\sigma$.
+Using KNN classifiers, dynamic time warping and discrete \Frechet, can also achieve near-$0$ error rates.
+In this experiment $\sigma$ is set to $5$, but other values can work as well as $5$.